PresidioVantage/html-cleaver/README.md

         ["https://www.gutenberg.org/cache/epub/56852/pg56852-images.html"],
         print)
 ```

 ### Example usage with Selenium:
-Using selenium on a page that requires javascript to load contents
+Using selenium on a page that requires javascript to load contents:

 ```python
 from html_cleaver.cleaver import get_cleaver